medyan-dev/SmallZarrGroups.jl/README.md

 1. If you need to store huge datasets that cannot fit uncompressed in memory consider using https://github.com/JuliaIO/HDF5.jl or https://github.com/JuliaIO/Zarr.jl

 1. If you just want to serialize arbitrary Julia data consider using https://github.com/JuliaIO/JLD2.jl or https://github.com/invenia/JLSO.jl
-2. Numpy datetime64 (“M”) and timedelta64 (“m”) data types are read as Int64.
+2. Only Numpy types "b i u f c V" are supported.
 3. Zarr filters are not supported.

 ## Overview